mmai/poemaze/README.md

 Made with [Cycle.js](http://cyclejs.org) with a [Wordpress](http://wordpress.org) backend.

-Note : the text of the poem is not available here and has been replaced by random Shakespeare verses.
+A demo of the interface, without the backend administration, is available here [https://mmai.github.io/arbre-integral] The text of the poem is not available in this repository and has been replaced by random Shakespeare verses.

 ## Poem architecture